AitoDotAI/sarcasm-on-reddit/README.md

 Here the correct field is `accuracy`.

-### 7. Explain what features in comments in general make them sarcastic
+### 7. Explain what features make comments sarcastic

 Hint: see Relate query in API docs.